Ober Ost: Aftermath

-With the end of the war and collapse of the empire, the Germans started to withdraw, sometimes in a piecemeal and disorganized way, from Ober Ost around late 1918 and early 1919.
+With the end of the war and collapse of the empire, the Germans started to withdraw, sometimes in a piecemeal and disorganised way, from Ober Ost around late 1918 and early 1919.
 In the vacuum left by their retreat, conflicts arose as various former occupied nations declared independence, clashing with the various factions of the Russian Revolution and subsequent Civil War, and with each other.
 For details, see: